unahouExosite/docs/murano/guides/user-management.md

 ```
 ### Scenario: List Control
-First, we support an endpoint for parking areas to manage their parking spaces.
+First, support an endpoint for parking areas to manage their parking spaces.
 This endpoint is expected to list unique IDs of parking spaces.

 ```lua
 -- Create endpoint for listing parking spaces of parking area